 ‘It’s so evocative.
 I love its straightforwardness, it tells a story and conjures a time so well.
 I wished it were twice as long!’

-Looking back at them 35 years later, it is striking how much they were products of their time, mixing idealism, desperation and experimentation.
+Looking back at them 40+ years later, it is striking how much they were products of their time, mixing idealism, desperation and experimentation.
 While challenging some of the cultural norms, especially in their working model, others such as the continuing gendered division of labour, are not hard to spot.
-They also pre-figured and indeed contributed to, the early debates around sustainable economic models that focus on well-being rather than just profit, the fulfillment of local needs, and the sustainable use of resources; what is referred to these days as circular economies and ‘doughnut economics’.
+They also pre-figured and indeed contributed to, the early debates around sustainable economic models that focus on well-being rather than just profit, the fulfilment of local needs, and the sustainable use of resources; what is referred to these days as circular economies and ‘doughnut economics’.